Luftwaffe and Kriegsmarine radar equipment of World War II

-German Luftwaffe and Navy Kriegsmarine Radar Equipment during World War II, relied on an increasingly diverse array of communications, IFF and RDF equipment for its function.
+German Luftwaffe and Kriegsmarine Radar Equipment during World War II, relied on an increasingly diverse array of communications, IFF and RDF equipment for its function.
 Most of this equipment received the generic prefix FuG (Funkgerät), meaning "radio equipment".
 During the war, Germany renumbered their radars.
-From using the year of introduction as their number they moved to a different numbering scheme.
+From using the year of introduction as their number, they moved to a different numbering scheme.

-Search light and fighter control
+Searchlight and fighter control

 No German ground radar was accurate enough for flak fire direction.
 The method of operation during the day was for radar to direct the flak's optical fire control towards the target.
 Once this was acquired, the flak was controlled by the optical equipment to complete the engagement.
-During the night, the radar would be used to indicate the target to the search light crews.
+During the night, the radar would be used to indicate the target to the searchlight crews.
 The rest of the engagement would be carried out optically.
-During the day, fighters would be directed with sufficient precision for them to come into visual contact with their targets, while during the night they would use their onboard Airborne Interception radar to find the target after initial direction from the ground-based radars.
+During the day, fighters would be directed with sufficient precision for them to come into visual contact with their targets, while during the night they would use their onboard aircraft interception (AI) radar to find the target after initial direction from the ground-based radars.